RocketBus/quero-ser-clickbus/README.md

 ### About this application:
 This project was created with the purpose of manage a set of places by different ways.
-It's a api with some operations (list all, insert, update, search by id and search by name).
+It's an api with some operations (list all, insert, update, search by id and search by name).

 ### Pre requisites:
 To start the project you will need some programs, among them: